What is legal deposit?

 Is the material accessible in the colleges?

 No. The terms of the regulations state that the content may only be viewed on library premises controlled by a legal deposit library.

 Can I view this content on my own laptop or at home?

 No. The terms of the legislation prohibit the content from being viewed at home or on personal laptops.

 Can I print out from the resources?

 Yes, printing within the terms of the legislation is available from designated electronic legal deposit terminals in the University Library main reading room and in many of the affiliated libraries.
 Please ask staff in the reading rooms for details.
-For technical reasons printing from eLD material is not currently possible.

 Can I save an article to a memory stick?